drewf24/world-airbnb/data-analysis/data-analysis.md

 -----

 TO DO: 1.
-Add R squared for models we have 2.
-Bootstrap Distribution, Visualization, CI for Availability 3.
-Evertything (Room Type, Min Night, Number of Reviews, Calculated Host Listing, price\_case, Reviews per month) AIC Model Selection for Availability — R squared and AIC Values
+Add R squared for models we have —\> Done (Brandon) 2.
-4. Host high volume or low volume \*\*\*
+Bootstrap Distribution, Visualization, CI for Availability —\> Done (Brandon) 3.
+Evertything (Room Type, Min Night, Number of Reviews, Calculated Host Listing, price\_case, Reviews per month) AIC Model Selection for Availability — R squared and AIC Values 4.
+Host high volume or low volume 5.
+Hypothesis testing, visualization of p-value on the difference between Staten island and queens because they’re so close to each other —\> In Progress (Brandon) 6.
+I want to do more on the text analysis as I think this is a brilliant idea by Ellie/Drew and key to making our project stand out relative to others — what if we do hypothesis testing on the true difference in price listing between the word “spacious” and “cozy” as these seem to be polar opposite descriptive words yet they are very common? —\> In Debate/Progress (Brandon) \*\*\*